 Besides managing State properties, Senate Properties is also responsible for rental of premises and is a government partner in work environment and premises matters.
 Senate Properties produces services primarily for central government.

 As an unincorporated state enterprise, Senate Properties finances its operations itself and is not actually part of the government's on-budget entities.
 The most important decisions concerning guidance for unincorporated state enterprises are made annually by Parliament in connection with the Budget.
 In addition, the Ministry of Finance sets detailed financial and operating targets for Senate Properties each year, following the decisions made by Parliament.
 The operations of Senate Properties are otherwise governed by the Act on Unincorporated State Enterprises, various decrees, the State Real Estate Strategy and the Government Premises Strategy.

 A programme of renewing central government work environments and the ways in which work is performed is currently under way.
 Work in the central government administration is largely knowledge work, customer service and practical work across a wide domain.
 The tie between work and a physical workplace will decline further as digitalisation changes the ways in which work is done in the coming years.
 Work environment development projects include the Työ 2.0 project.

 "Vision for the future: the State of Finland is at the leading edge in new ways of working and new work environments."

-The turnover of Senate Properties' rental business totalled EUR 606.0 million.
-This represents a decrease of 0.6% on the turnover for 2014.
-In 2015, Senate Properties invested 43% of the turnover, or EUR 268 million, in premises, and completed real estate asset sales of EUR 325 million.
+The turnover of Senate Properties' rental business totalled EUR 621,2 million.
+In 2018, Senate Properties invested EUR 240,3 million, in premises, and completed real estate asset sales of EUR 118 million.